Hong Kong Standoff At University Grinds On; Protesters Attempt Escape In Sewers

 Police also say they apprehended 37 people who were either trying to escape the university or who were waiting on vehicles to help them.

-The police said they were sending medical volunteers from the Red Cross and Doctors Without Borders into the campus to assist injured protesters.
+The police said they were allowing medical volunteers from the Red Cross and Doctors Without Borders to enter the campus to assist injured protesters.

 Hong Kong's police also now have a new commissioner, Chris Tang.
 The leadership change is happening at a sensitive time, as the protests have grown more violent and as the police have been criticized for their treatment of demonstrators.